RileyTschumper/airquality/README.md

 ## Todo List
 - Add markers on load, not just after the first move of the map
 - Fix error when no results are in radius
-- Map 1 is functioning with markers and a table, do the same for Map 2
 - Delete markers that are outside of our radius
+- Add Nominatim input feature

 ## Changelog
+April 16, 2019 8:57pm
++ New
+  + Added second table
+  + Added markers to second map
+  + Generalize functions with parameter view = map1 or map2 and map = (map1/map2).map
++ Not working
+  + Webpage freezes while waiting for retrieve data.

 April 14, 2019 12:54am
 + New
   + Table was added using Bootstrap
-  + Table is automatically updated when new data is recieved (it takes a couple seconds)
+  + Table is automatically updated when new data is received (it takes a couple seconds)
   + Table has a scroll bar as well!
 + Not working
   + It only works for Map 1